max-1200/DBM140/README.md

 Pre-trained word vectors.
 This data is made available under the Public Domain Dedication and License v1.0.
 Wikipedia 2014 + Gigaword 5 (6B tokens, 400K vocab, uncased, 50d, 100d, 200d, & 300d vectors, 822 MB download): glove.6B.zip / glove.6B.50d.txt
 https://nlp.stanford.edu/projects/glove/
+Due to github file size limitations, to run the code of this project you need to download it yourself and save it to the same address as the code.

 # Purpose
 The purpose of this code repository is to provide a python loader for the Isear Data set